LogUmi/philosopher/README.md

 ---

 ## 📜 License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.
+You are free to use, modify, and distribute it - see the [LICENSE](./LICENSE) file for details.

 > ⚠️ **Note for students**
 > If you are a student at 42 (or elsewhere), it is strongly recommended **not to copy/paste** this code.